 For generations the position of conductor at all of the major orchestras across the world have been dominated by men.
 Slowly but surely that has been changing, there are more and more women who are achieving success in this field and it is time they have gotten the recognition they deserve for their accomplishments.
 Let us take a look at some of the best female conductors in the world.

 You can’t have a list of female conductors without including Marin Alsop.
 She made music history when she became the first ever woman in history as she became the conductor for the Baltimore Symphony Orchestra back in 2007.
 That was just the start of her accomplishments she is also the first woman to conduct the Last Night of the BBC Proms in 2013.
 Currently Marin Alsop serves as the Musical Director for the Sao Paulo Symphony Orchestra and the Baltimore Symphony Orchestra.
+She also helps with the Women’s Conducting Institute.
 Here is a look at Marin Alsop.